lorenzotrcnl/flights-monitoring/README.md

 > curl localhost:8083/connectors/mongodb-connector/status | jq
 ```

-If everything is running go ahead with the steps, otherwise see [Troubleshooting](#trouble) section.
+If everything is running go ahead with the steps, otherwise wait about 10 more seconds and retry.
+If the error persists, see [Troubleshooting](#trouble) section.

 3. **Start Grafana-Mongo Proxy**